MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 ## FAQ

-Q: If a user that is added to Dataverse SystemUser table becomes disabled or unlicensed in AAD, how is that reflected in Dataverse?
+### If a user that is added to Dataverse SystemUser table becomes disabled or unlicensed in AAD, how is that reflected in Dataverse?

-A: User record is not deleted, but its state in Dataverse will be updated to “disabled”.
+User record is not deleted, but its state in Dataverse will be updated to “disabled”.

-Q: Are all users in AAD being added to Dataverse?
+### Are all users in AAD being added to Dataverse?

-A: Users from AAD are added to Dataverse only if they meet the criteria.
+Users from AAD are added to Dataverse only if they meet the criteria.
 If already existing users do not meet the criteria, their state will be updated to “disabled”,

-Q: How can the admin increase the performance of adding users in Dataverse?
+### How can the admin increase the performance of adding users in Dataverse?

-A: Assigning an AAD security group to the environment is a best practice in general, that can also result in a performance increase as regard to adding users that are part of the security group to Dataverse.
+Assigning an AAD security group to the environment is a best practice in general, that can also result in a performance increase as regard to adding users that are part of the security group to Dataverse.